From a Single Tree to a Forest

 Our relationship with a new client often begins with a call regarding a problem or concern over a tree (or trees) on a site.
 These types of calls may require a “site visit” for a brief consultation and inspection.
 Our certified and degreed consulting arborist will inspect your trees for any visible signs of disease, insect damage, or any cultural conditions that may create a problem.
 Based on the inspection and our findings, we often develop a tree care plan that resolves or alleviates a problem and returns a tree to a healthier condition over time.

 Our consulting arborists are certified by the International Society of Arboriculture.
 The founding fathers of our company, Mr. Steve Houser and Mr. Kevin Bassett, were among the first arborists to be certified in the State of Texas in 1992.

 All our consulting arborists have extensive formal training, many years of experience, and most hold a degree in plant pathology, forestry, or horticulture.

 Tree Survey and Analysis

 Tree Surveys may be designed to serve a number of purposes.
-A tree survey may be designed to suit city codes regarding the development of a property or they may be the baseline data used to develop a forest or tree management plan.
+A tree survey may be created to suit city codes regarding the development of a property or they may be the baseline data used to develop a forest or tree management plan.
 Whether they are part of a tree care management plan or required as part of a construction project, Arborilogical Services® can assist you.
 Our consulting arborists are knowledgeable, skilled, and experienced in producing detailed tree surveys that include tree species identification, tree caliper, general health, and structural condition.
-More detailed surveys record a greater amount of data such as the growth rate of the trees, specific disease or insect problems and their treatment, managing structural deficiencies, among others.
+More detailed surveys record a greater amount of data such as the growth rate of the trees, specific disease or insect problems and their treatment, managing structural deficiencies, and others.

 If you are serious about managing a forest or larger grouping of trees, a tree survey is typically the first step in the process.